-Empirical evidence from the United States shows that although the announcement effects of cash offers are on average significantly negative, the announcement effects of rights issues are not pronounced.
-Asquith and Mullins (1986), Masulis and Korwar (1986), and Mikkelson and Partch (1986) provide early studies that formally document the negative announcement effects of cash offers.
-In survey papers, Smith (1986) and Eckbo and Masulis (1995) both document an average abnormal return of about -3.0% for U.S. industrial firms at a short announcement event window.
-In contrast, for rights issues, Smith (1977) reports zero abnormal performance in the announcement month, and Eckbo and Masulis (1992) document an average abnormal return of approximately -1.0% for both industrials and utilities in the United States.
+Empirical evidence from the US shows that, while the announcement effects of cash offers are on average significantly negative, the announcement effects of rights issues are not pronounced.
+Asquith and Mullins (1986), Masulis and Kowar (1986) and Mikkelson and Partch (1986) are the early studies that formally document the negative announcement effects of cash offers.
+In survey papers, Smith (1986) and Eckbo and Masulis (1995) both document an average abnormal return of about -3.0 percent for US industrial firms at a short announcement event window.
+In contrast, for rights issues, Smith (1977) reports zero abnormal performance in the announcement-month and Eckbo and Masulis (1992) document an average abnormal return of about -1.0 percent for both industrials and utilities in the US.

-&lt;sup>7Empirical literature has shown evidence on premiums for block trades and shares with superior voting powers (e.g., Barclay and Holderness (1989), DeAngelo and DeAngelo (1985), Lease, McConnell, and Mikkelson (1983), and Zingales (1994)).
+&lt;sup>7 Empirical literature has shown evidence on premiums for block trades and shares with superior voting powers (e.g., Barclay and Holderness (1989), DeAngelo and DeAngelo (1985), Lease, McConnel, and Mikkelson (1983), Zingales (1994)).

-Although the negative announcement effects of cash offers are well understood as an adverse-selection effect following Myers and Majluf (1984) or a free-cash-flow problem following Jung et al. (1996), the choice of SEO flotation method has puzzled researchers since Smith (1977).
-In the U.S. market, rights issues are rarely used today.
-This has been puzzling because despite rights issues having lower flotation costs, increasing numbers of firms have favored the more expensive underwritten cash offers (Smith (1977)).
+While the negative announcement effects of cash offers are well understood as an adverse-selection effect of Myers and Majluf (1984) or a free cash flow problem in Jung, et al. (1996) argue, the choice of SEO flotation method has puzzled researchers since Smith (1977).
+In the US market, rights issues are rarely used today.
+This has been puzzling because, despite rights issues having lower flotation costs, increasing numbers of firms have favored the more expensive underwritten cash offers (Smith (1977)).

-Unlike in the United States, rights issues are frequently used in many other counties.
-In countries where both rights issues and cash offers (or placements) are used, the literature has documented various kinds of announcement effects that are even more perplexing.
-For example, Kang and Stulz (1996) find significantly positive announcement effects in Japan for both rights issues (0.45%) and cash offers (2.02%).
-Yet Slovin et al. (2000) in their study of the United Kingdom and Wu and Wang (2002) in their study of Hong Kong find, on average, significantly negative announcement effects for rights issues (-3.09%) in the United Kingdom and -7.64% in Hong Kong), in contrast with significantly positive announcement effects for placements (3.30% in the United Kingdom and 3.14% in Hong Kong).
-Recently, Lee, Poon, and Sinnakkannu (2014) confirm that the large negative effect of rights issues in Hong Kong stands the test of time and also typically occurs in 2003-2011.
+Unlike in the US, rights issues are frequently used in many other counties.
+In countries where both rights issues and cash offers (or placements) are used, the literature has documented various kinds of announcement effects which are even more perplexing.
+For example, Kang and Stulz (1996) in Japan find significantly positive announcement effects for both rights issues (0.45 percent) and cash offers (2.02 percent).
+Yet Slovin, et al. (2000) in the UK and Wu and Wang (2002) in Hong Kong find, on average, significantly negative announcement effects for rights issues (-3.09 percent in the UK and -7.64 percent in Hong Kong) in contrast with significantly positive announcement effects for placements (3.30 percent in the UK and 3.14 percent in Hong Kong).
+Recently, Lee, Poon, and Sinnakkannu (2014) conform that the big negative effect of rights issues in Hong Kong stands the test of time and also typically occurs in

+2003-2011.
 The evidence of the negative announcement effects of rights issues and positive announcements of underwritten offers to outside investors poses a new puzzle: Why are firms willing to choose value-destroying rights issues instead of value-enhancing offers to new investors?

-To explain this phenomenon, Slovin et al. (2000) resort to the underwriter certification hypothesis.
+To explain this phenomenon, Slovin, et al. (2000) resorts to the underwriter certification hypothesis.
 They argue that high-value firms choose offers to new investors through underwriter certification to signal firm type, and low-value firms are left to choose rights issues in which the (often observed) deep subscription price discount is a sign of weak underwriter certification.
 Thus the opposite announcement effects reflect a separating equilibrium regarding the choice of rights issues versus cash offers through a certification effect.
 Underwriter certification, however, can give a different prediction in this context.
 For example, it can work in favor of underwritten rights issues (more than cash offers), as suggested by Heinkel and Schwartz (1986).
 In the take-up model of Eckbo and Masulis (1992), however, underwriter certification is noisy (their assumption A.4) and tends to send a signal of weakness.